 Advanced Workplace Restoration and Workplace Fairness Assessment, Workplace Fairness Institute

-Deep Democracy Level 4, Lewis Deep Democracy
+Deep Democracy, Lewis Deep Democracy and Process Work Institute

 Diamond Power Index 360 Certification, Diamond Leadership